 Lacy Roesler from Austin Chamber of Commerce

 Gain a deeper insight on event planning for a large Chamber of Commerce membership based organization.
 Lacy Roesler, Manager of Partner Events and Engagement at the Greater Austin Chamber of Commerce, talks to us about the wide range of events and initiatives she manages for the chamber.
 She shares insights from her extensive background in event management including working at the Long Center for the Performing Arts.
-Listen now

 or read the show notes below.

 Lacy Roesler has an extensive background in event management including working at the Long Center for the Performing Arts.
 Lacy is currently the Manager of Partner Events and Engagement at the Greater Austin Chamber of Commerce.
 Lacy is team leader on all Chamber events, from large signature and advocacy events, to networking socials and member engagement opportunities.
 Lacy manages event budgeting; managing the bidding processes and RFPs for audio visual, food & beverage, and venue selection; logistics; speaker and sponsor coordination; all day-of event logistics execution, and registration.

 To step up and learn fast - get a mentor

 Lacy talks about one of her early event management roles at the Long Center for the Performing Arts.
 An opportunity arose for her to step up into a management position, which was out of her comfort zone in terms of experience.
 Lacy engaged the help of an experienced mentor with key insights, who could provide guidance as she learnt fast on the job.

 The Austin Chamber of Commerce creates events to engage with businesses and the community.
 As a membership based organization it provides opportunities for people to network and make connections and find new clients.
 The Chamber hosts events large and small, from receptions, networking events, award ceremonies, member engagement events, educational and panel events.
 Some of these include: